 I’ll just keep the first line in my mind with the wonderful image of living in a giant shoe… Like the interesting one above.
 It’s from a drawing by P. Vinton Brown.

 This article was posted on Friday, May 8th, 2009 at 10:34 pm and is filed under Arts and Crafts, Countries & Cultures, England, English, English Nursery Rhymes, Illustrations, Languages, Nursery Rhymes, There Was an Old Woman Who Lived in a Shoe, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.